ciresdem/cudem/docs/fetches.md

 ### Modular & Extensible

-Fetches uses a factory system, allowing specific modules to be written for different data providers.
+`fetches` uses a factory system, allowing specific modules to be written for different data providers.
 If a dataset requires special API calls or post-download processing (like unzipping or converting datums), a dedicated datalists `Fetcher` subclass handles it.

 ## Supported Data Sources